 It seems strange that while Dicor is pushing products to reduce roof temperatures, at the same time exteriors trend toward colors that are likely to boost interior temperatures.
 But it is clear buyers want them, so expect them to continue.
 Since the exterior is the first thing buyers see, even though white may seem a more logical choice for sunny time camping, if you are RV shopping now, expect to have an easier time selling a used RV that’s left its white dinner jacket at home.

-And of course, the contest continues between manufacturers to see who can install the most buttons and, if they work something remotely, so much the better.
+And, of course, the contest continues among manufacturers to see who can install the most buttons and, if they work something remotely, so much the better.
 This means a master control board somewhere and, ultimately, phone apps to put this technology not only at hand but right in your pocket.
-I expect this trend will prove to be a boon to RV technicians and dealer service centers, but again “lots of buttons” sells, so expect them to exponentially increase in coming months.
+I expect this trend will prove to be a boon to RV technicians and dealer service centers, but again “lots of buttons” sells, so expect them to exponentially increase.

 An example of push-button technology that has proven particularly popular is auto-leveling for fifth wheels, which has become almost an essential for many buyers.
 Not only is it available in new units, but it’s also available as an after-market add-on (though certainly not cheap).
 Auto-leveling is one of those features that is so much in demand that even if you don’t think you need it (and you’re probably right about that), be assured the next person buying your rig will want it, so put it on the must-have option list when buying new.